 View of the Dolomites

 The shortest way to Cortina d’Ampezzo is from Venice.
-Just 30 minutes by helicopter from Marco Polo Airport and you are at the resort!
-You can also get here by train in 3.5 hours from the same Venice to the Calalzo di Cadore station, from which there are regular buses to Cortina d’Amprezzo.
+Just 30 minutes by helicopter from Marco Polo Airport, and you are already at the resort!
+You can also get here by train in 3.5 hours from the same Venice to the Calalzo di Cadore station, from which there are regular buses to Cortina d’Ampezzo.